uashogeschoolutrecht/function-app-refreshlogging/README.md

 # Refresh logging Power BI datasets

 ## Introduction

 The purpose of this application is to provide updates on the refresh status of Power BI datasets.
 The application utilizes a Python script to retrieve data from the Power BI tenant and post messages to the Data & Analytics team's channel.
 The application is deployed as an Azure function app.

 ### Setting up the Function App

 Before writing the application, you need to set up a [function app](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-python) in Azure where the application can be deployed.
 A function app is a script (in this case, a Python script) stored on an Azure server that can be triggered in various ways, such as a time trigger.

 ![image](https://github.com/ALeemans/function-app-refreshlogging/blob/master/dayly-refresh-info/images/trigger-flow.png)

-The app named  `pbi-refresh-logging` is created on the `HU-PLG-DWH-DataPlatfrom` resource in the DENA Azure portal.
+The app named  `pbi-refresh-logging` is created on the `HU-PLG-DWH-DataPlatfrom` resource in the DENA Azure portal ([link](https://portal.azure.com/?pwa=1#@hogeschoolutrecht.onmicrosoft.com/resource/subscriptions/dd96555a-247b-43aa-b02b-b1a7f15e5916/resourceGroups/pbirefreshlogging/providers/Microsoft.Web/sites/pbi-refresh-logging/appServices), only accessible to team D&A members).
 The application is created in Visual Studio Code, and a local template is generated from the Azure functions extension, specifically using the Python time trigger template.
 This provides essential files to begin development, including `function.json` for time trigger configuration and `__init__.py file` to run the Python script.

 ### Getting Dataset Information

 The primary objective of the app is to retrieve daily updates on the success of dataset refreshes.
 To achieve this, the application needs to fetch information from the HU Power BI tenant through the API.
 A service principal has been added to the Power BI tenant for this purpose, and the application uses an access token from Microsoft's server to authenticate API calls.
-The access token retrieval function is located in the authentication folder.
+The access token retrieval function is located in the authentication script:

 ```python
 def getAccessToken(resource, client_id, client_secret, domain):